As far as embarrassing workplace mistakes go, sending an email in error might take the cake.

 How do you fix a situation that seems beyond repair?

-Here are some of the best ways to send an oops email
+Here are some of the best ways to send an apology email

 Lucky for you, we have a few correction email strategies in mind.

-You messed up!
+You messed up, you made a mistake!
 It happens, and for the most part, other people can relate.
 While you might feel a sense of impending doom, shame, and guilt, remind yourself that it’s just an email.
 Not only that, it’s just one email in an inbox with so many other emails.

 Taking full ownership without sugarcoating the reality makes you respectable.
 Hiding or burying your mistakes as a company can lead to more problems in the future.

-Depending on the severity of your oops email, you might want to consider adding a letter of apology for bad behavior.
-Reserve these types of niceties for situations where your mistake made a big impact, for example, if it may have offended people.
-Conduct like accidental curse words or inappropriate photos can be offensive, so do your best to gauge whether or not your audience deserves a formal letter of apology.
+Depending on the severity of your email mistake, you might want to consider adding a letter of apology for bad behavior.
+Reserve this type of campaign for situations where your mistake made a big impact, for example, if it may have offended people.
+Conduct like accidental curse words or inappropriate photos can be offensive, so do your best to gauge whether or not your audience deserves a formal email letter of apology.

 For simpler mistakes, feel free to lead with “disregard previous email” as your subject line or opener.
 This shows your recipients that you recognize a mistake has been made, and maybe you’ve provided the correct information in a follow-up email.